Emergya/persistence-geo/README.md

 # Limitations

-This software is a alpha snapshot:
+This software is an alpha snapshot:

 * Only loads WMS layers
 * Integration with layer tree not implemented yet